Affenpinscher – The Monkey-Faced Terrier

 Coat Care

 That scruffy coat needs some love to keep it looking its best.
-Brush your Affenpinscher a couple times a week to keep the tangles at bay.
+Brush your Affenpinscher a couple of times a week to keep the tangles at bay.
 Every few months, they’ll need what’s called “stripping” – that’s when you pull out the old, dead hair to make way for the new.
 Sounds weird, but it’s not painful for them.

 Dental Hygiene